zlogic/mendix-docs/content/en/docs/deployment/on-premises-design/ms-windows/deploy-mendix-ha-on-windows-in-microsoft-azure.md

     * Storage accounts

-## Configure Cluster Slave Nodes
+## Configure Cluster Follower Nodes

-In a clustered environment there are some tasks (for example, cleaning up expired user sessions from the database) that should only be handled by one of the cluster members.
+In a clustered environment the initial database synchronization should only be handled by one of the cluster members.
 By default, each Mendix app server will execute these tasks, which can lead to issues.
 Ensure that only one server executes these tasks by adding the Custom Mendix setting *com.mendix.core.isClusterSlave* and setting it to *true* for all servers **except one**.
 So if you have a two server cluster, add this setting for one server and if you have five servers in your cluster, add it for four of them.

 1. Select your app and click **Configuration**.